impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
-= 2.19.4: March 9th, 2022 =
+= 2.19.4: March 10th, 2022 =
-* Fix: Resolved issue with PayPal Standard failing to validate route after donating
+* Fix: Resolved issue with PayPal failing to validate route after donating
+* Fix: Resolved issue with PayPal logo not loading
+* Fix: Resolved issue with PayPal donation statuses being set to processing

 = 2.19.3: March 4th, 2022 =
 * Fix: PayPal Standard donations above 1000 dollars are now working again